If you've never heard of or tasted grape pie then you're in for a real treat!

 1 tablespoon sugar

-2) Cook.
+3) Cook.
 Bring the pulp to a rolling boil and let it go for at least 5 minutes.
 This breaks down the fibers in the pulp and releases their grip on the seeds as well as releasing some pectin that helps the filling hold together.
 Don't worry if there is a little foam on the surface.
 Stir every few minutes while boiling to make sure it does not burn.
 While the pulp is hot, remove the seeds by pressing it through a strainer into the bowl of skins.
-We use a ladle for this.
-Now combine the skins and pulp.
+Stir.

 "I think it pisses God off if you walk by the color purple in a field somewhere and don't notice it."Alice Walker

 During grape season, her husband, Don, helped by popping the skins off the grapes, one grape at a time, 2.5 tons of them in 1978.
 He died at 93 in 2004.
-As I recall he had one firm handshake.
+As I recall he had a very firm handshake.

 Before long a dozen or more other women were baking them out of their kitchens and selling them at farmstands and out of the trunks of their cars.
 Today the official website of Naples bills the town as "The Grape Pie Capital of the World."